Skip to content

 If your project uses a pinned virtual environment, run the upgrade inside that environment.
 If the fleet is launched from tmux, restart the agent processes after the package upgrade so their registries, pty sockets, and role prompts match the installed version.

-greatminds update also handles the daemon systemd migration.
-Fleets created before the per-project greatminds-daemon@<project>.service template may still have only the legacy singleton coordd.service, or may be missing the template unit after package upgrade.
-During update, greatminds removes the legacy unit when present and runs the equivalent of greatminds daemon install when the template unit is missing.
-Operators upgrading those older fleets do not need a separate manual daemon-install step.
+greatminds update also refreshes daemon systemd units and runs the equivalent of greatminds daemon install when the template unit is missing.
+Operators do not need a separate manual daemon-install step during a normal update.

 Update notifications

 When coordd is running, it periodically checks PyPI for a newer greatminds release.
-The interval and target live in schema.yaml under auto_update; the default interval is 14400 seconds, and the default target is MAINTAINER.
+The interval and target come from the packaged schema under auto_update; the default interval is 14400 seconds, and the default target is MAINTAINER.

 The current mode is notify_only.
 If PyPI has a newer version, coordd sends one inbox info message to MAINTAINER with the installed version, latest version, release link, and the command to run.
 It does not upgrade the fleet by itself.
 MAINTAINER chooses the timing and runs greatminds update manually.